Lenauheim: Bulgăruș

 Bulgăruș is first attested by Hungarian documents dating from 1452 and 1493.
 It was then called Bogaros.
 During the Ottoman occupation of Banat, it seems that it was completely deserted and disappeared towards the end of the 16th century.
 However, the name Bogaros appears in several Turkish defters, referring to the praedium of the same name.
 At the 1717 census it is registered as uninhabited.
 The old hearth of the village was identified about 100 m from the current village.

-The village was re-established in 1769 by German colonization, according to the plan of the commander of Timisoara Neumann.
+The village was re-established in 1769 by German colonisation, according to the plan of the commander of Timisoara Neumann.
 The first German (Swabian) colonists began to settle in Bulgăruș in early 1769 and came from Lotharingia, Luxembourg, Upper Austria and Hesse.
 Each received a plot for house, 34 jugers of land, construction materials and was granted various privileges and tax exemptions.
 The Germans kept the old name, adapted to their language – Bogarosch.
 The plague epidemic of 1831–1836 killed a large number of inhabitants.
 In 1836 alone, 107 people died of plague within three months, while another 700 were ill.

 The Hungarian Revolution of 1848 had a major impact on village life.
 Many of the inhabitants were directly involved in the events and many died in the fighting that took place in the area.
 In 1849 Bulgăruș was practically besieged by an army of 20,000 soldiers and 84 cannons, as well as the battleground between the revolutionaries and the imperial armies.
 Heavy fighting took place on 8 August 1849 between Bulgăruș and Cetad (present-day Lenauheim), resulting in numerous deaths and injuries among the villagers.
 The political activity of the Swabians from more than 38 German villages in Banat materialized in the Petition of the Swabians from Bulgăruș on 2 October 1849, which demanded more liberties for the Swabians in Banat.

 During the Bărăgan deportations, Bulgăruș was one of the most affected in the whole of Banat, no less than 559 people being deported (about a quarter of the total population).
 The exodus of the Germans to Germany took place during the communist period and after 1990.
 Germans were replaced by Romanians coming from different parts of the country.